*Before the Internet

 Mike’s dad even made popcorn.
 I didn’t know it then, but it was the series’ premiere episode, George Carlin as host.
 I thought it was cool, and because I was made aware of it from the first moment I remembered to keep watching.

 The magic of the original brilliant two or three seasons was lost.
-Unrecoverable, of course, but then the question remained, “Well, what do we do in this next phase of the show?”
+Unrecoverable, of course, but then the question remained, “What now?”

-What they did was: They found Eddie Murphy, arguably still the series’ singular biggest star.
+What they did: They found Eddie Murphy, arguably still the series’ singular biggest star.
 And, NBC executives had to fire and then rehire SNL creator Lorne Michaels to understand what they had and didn’t have.

 There was competition from ABC, briefly, “Fridays.”
 LOL.

-There was the superb “SCTV,” which never competed head to head, but it was again something in the same familiar vein and offered a contrast or a comparison.
+SCTV was superb and never competed head to head, but occupied the same familiar vein and offered an illuminating contrast.

-From its inception until 1986, when I graduated from college, SNL went through phases of innovation, imitation, leadership, decline and trying to return to creative peak.
-The cast, writing and show drove this process, and quality fluctuated between brilliance and failure.
+From its inception through 1986, when I graduated from college, SNL moved through phases of innovation, imitation, leadership, decline and the chase to return to creative peak.
+The cast, writing and show drove this process, and quality swung between brilliance and failure.

 Its heyday was the first four seasons, while the second decade is best remembered for the era of Murphy, Christopher Guest, Billy Crystal, Harry Shearer, and Martin Short.
 This phase relied more on video content but still made an effort to maintain quality.